thiago-souzaf/Tower-Defense-Game/README.md

 # Tower Defense Game

 Welcome to my Tower Defense Game project!
 A game made with Unity 3D featuring engaging tower defense gameplay and a colorful low-poly visual style.

+Although still a work in progress, I'm excited to share the development journey and showcase my skills in game development.

 ## Gameplay
 The main gameplay is to stop enemy monsters from reaching the exit by making a defense consisting of various towers.
 Defeating enemies will earn money, and can be used to buy more towers or upgrade existing towers.